Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Rupee cost averaging

-An investor who started a Rs 10,000 monthly SIP in a well-chosen mid cap fund ten years ago would today have invested Rs 12 lakh in principal.
-At a 19% CAGR, the corpus would stand at approximately Rs 36 to 40 lakh, a return of over 3x on invested capital.
-No FD, regardless of the bank or tenure, could have replicated that outcome.
+An investor who started a Rs 10,000 monthly SIP in a well-chosen mid cap fund ten years ago would have invested a total of Rs 12 lakh and seen their investment grow to approximately Rs 35 to 40 lakh (assuming approximately 18% CAGR).
+An FD renewed monthly over the same period at 7% would have generated approximately Rs 17 lakh.

 The mutual fund vs fixed deposit debate is not a binary contest where one instrument wins and the other loses.
-It is a question of matching the right instrument to the right purpose.
-Fixed deposits have earned their place in every financial plan as a safe, liquid, guaranteed repository for capital that cannot be risked.
-That role is irreplaceable.
+It is a question of fit: which instrument is right for which goal, which horizon, and which investor.

 Disclaimer: Mutual fund investments are subject to market risks.
 Past performance is not indicative of future returns.
 Please read all scheme-related documents carefully before investing.
 The returns mentioned in this article are historical CAGRs sourced from fund NAV data as disclosed by SEBI-registered asset management companies and are for informational and educational purposes only.
 This article does not constitute investment advice, a recommendation to buy or sell any securities, or an offer of any kind.
 Investors should consult a SEBI-registered investment advisor before making any investment decisions.
 Fixed deposit rates mentioned are indicative and subject to change at the discretion of the respective banks.
 Tax provisions mentioned are based on current regulations and may change.
 Equity Research India is not a SEBI-registered investment advisor.